arin8/arin8.github.io/Human-Activity-Recognition/README.md

 # Folder Contents
 - models: Contain implementations of the respective models.

-- apply_window.py: Applies a sliding window to the sensor data to segment time-series data.
+- processes: Contain python scripts to handle the merging and formatting of the dataset and apply sliding window to the sensor data to segment time-series data.

-- one_df.py & all_data.py: Handle the merging and formatting of the dataset.

 - plots: Contain plots like violinplot, heatmap, and frecuancy of lables.